Operation Francis Marion: Operation

-Following 4 B-52 strikes southwest of Đức Cơ Camp, MG Peers sent the 1st Battalion, 8th Infantry in to search the area but they found no sign of PAVN activity.
+Following four B-52 strikes southwest of Đức Cơ Camp, Peers sent the 1st Battalion, 8th Infantry in to search the area but they found no sign of PAVN activity.
 On 13 May, following a further B-52 strike 15 km northwest of Đức Cơ Camp, the 1/8th Infantry went in to search the area ending at Landing Zone Jackson Hole (13.838°N 107.684°E), the 1st Brigade base on Highway 14B, with the 3rd Battalion, 12th Infantry Regiment moving parallel to it.
 On the morning of 18 May, Company B 1/8th Infantry patrolling in the densely jungled Ia Tchar Valley near the Cambodian border saw and pursued a lone PAVN soldier.
 The pursuit led the Company into an ambush by a large PAVN force and they formed a defensive perimeter while calling in air and artillery support, however the thick jungle canopy prevented aerial observation and absorbed much of the force of the incoming fire.
 The Battalion commander sent Company A to assist but the thick jungle delayed their progress.
 Company B's 4th platoon radioed that they were being overrun and called in artillery fire directly on their position.
 Company A was then moved by helicopter to Company B's position arriving just before sunset.
-The following morning Company A located Company B's 4th platoon, which had lost 19 killed, 1 missing and 7 wounded.
+The following morning Company A located Company B's 4th platoon, which had lost 19 killed, one missing and seven wounded.
 The survivors said that after the PAVN overran the position they played dead while the PAVN executed those who moved.
 The rest of Company B lost had 10 killed and 24 wounded, while sweeps turned up 119 PAVN bodies.
 The PAVN were identified as being from the 32nd Regiment, which had last been seen in March 1967.
+Sergeant first class Bruce Alan Grandstaff would be posthumously awarded the Medal of Honor for his actions during this attack.

 On 18 May, a U.S. unit set up a night defensive position in an abandoned PAVN base camp.
-Shortly after dark, the PAVN began mortaring the position and then sent 3 assault waves against the position.
-The attack continued for several hours before the PAVN withdrew, leaving 38 dead and 8 weapons, while U.S. losses were 10 killed.
+Shortly after dark, the PAVN began mortaring the position and then sent three assault waves against the position.
+The attack continued for several hours before the PAVN withdrew, leaving 38 dead and eight weapons, while U.S. losses were 10 killed.
 Four B-52 strikes were made on the surrounding area in the next 24 hours to deter any further attacks.
+Private first class Leslie Allen Bellrichard and Staff sergeant Ferenc Zoltán Molnár would each be posthumously awarded the Medal of Honor for their actions during this attack.